ISRO's Shukrayaan-1 Mission to Venus Enters Final Testing Phase

 Practice Questions

 Q1.
-What is the name of ISRO's upcoming mission to Venus?
+What is the primary objective of ISRO's Shukrayaan-1 mission?

 Q2.
-Which instrument will be used by Shukrayaan-1 to map the surface of Venus?
+Which key instrument will be used by Shukrayaan-1 to map the surface of Venus, overcoming its thick cloud cover?

 - Synthetic Aperture Radar (SAR)